 - Analysis table (if you want to add/view analysis data)

 In (selection)trees, you can filter on labels by just typing the label name in the search field.
+You can filter on multiple labels at a time.

 Cross table with labels